Good

 conceit [kənˈsit] n. something conceived in the mind; a notion, conception, idea, or thought.
 2 a fancy article; a trinket, an ornament.
 3 a fanciful or ingenious action or practice; an affectation of behavior or manner.
 Also: a trick.

-For Shakespeare, one of my favorite moments is in As You Like It (Act V, Scene II), when Rosalind, disguised as a man, meets Orlando in the forest.
-Unaware he’s speaking to Rosalind, Orlando confesses his longing to marry her.
-Rosalind, playing along, calls him a "gentleman of good conceit" before prompting his vows.
-The line always stuck with me—the humor, the wordplay, and that clever little compliment hidden in plain sight.
+A word not often heard yet it exudes an elegance, like a jazz riff: unexpected, layered, and worth listening to.
+Which brings me to my favorite 16th century improvisational jazz artist and his piece As You Like It (Act V, Scene II).
+Rosalind, disguised as a man, meets Orlando in the forest.
+Orlando, unaware he’s speaking to Rosalind, confesses his desire to marry Rosalind.
+She, playing along, calls him a "gentleman of good conceit" before prompting his vows.
+The humor, the wordplay, and the clever compliment hidden in plain sight.
+What notions we possess!

 Arts